-- Health Law (ROE Supplement 423, December 22, 2006): This law requires importers to obtain a sanitary notification permit prior to the import, trade, production, storage or transportation of processed food, beverages, food additives, and pesticides for domestic, agricultural or industrial use.
+Health Law (ROE Supplement 423, December 22, 2006): Requires importers to obtain a sanitary notification permit prior to the import, trade, production, storage, or transportation of processed food, beverages, food additives, and pesticides for domestic, agricultural, or industrial use.
 The law charges the Ministry of Public Health and its agencies with the responsibility for the inspection and control of all processed foods, beverages, and food additives.
-The law prohibits the import, trade, utilization, or development of foodstuffs derived from genetically modified organisms without prior authorization.
 Technical and scientific analysis documentation (acceptable to Ecuador's national sanitary authority) must be submitted.
-This law also specifies labeling instructions for GEcontent food products.
-Food donations containing GE-content are subject to the same review and authorization process, and are subject to an interagency review/control system.
-The GE-related provisions of this law have yet to be enforced. - Sanitary Control and Notification Regulation (ARCSA-DE-067-2015-GGG, December 2015): This regulation regulates the sanitary notification process, previously known as sanitary registration, for imports and domestically produced food and beverage products.
-It stipulates that sanitary notification is required prior to the import and distribution of food products.
+This law also specifies labeling instructions for GE content food products.
+Food donations containing GE content are subject to the same review and authorization process and are subject to an interagency review/control system.
+The GE-related provisions of this law enforcement have yet to occur

+- Sanitary Control and Notification Regulation (ARCSA-DE-067-2015-GGG, December 2015): Regulates the sanitary notification (registration) process for imports and domestically produced food and beverage products.
+It requires a sanitary notification prior to the import and distribution of food products.
 This regulation however provides differing requirements for domestically produced and imported products. - 3.
-Food Regulation: This regulation requires that all imported food products be authorized for free sale.
+Food Regulation: This regulation requires the authorization for imported food products for free sale.
 It specifies container, packaging, labeling requirements, as well as manufacturing processes.
-The regulation also regulates the transportation, distribution, and the trade of food. - 4.
-Consumer Defense Law: This law guarantees consumers' rights to quality goods and services at fair prices.
-The law applies to all private and public entities that export-import, manufacture, or distributes goods and services.
-It requires that consumers be provided with sufficiently clear and complete enough information to make informed decisions about a product or service they purchase.
-The consumer defense law establishes the product content information to be included on a label (including price, in the local currency), and weights expressed in Standard International Unites of Measurement (SI).
-This law also requires the labeling of GE-content food.
-The law's provisions, especially the GE-related ones, have yet to be enforced.

-- 5. Regulation for the Authorization and Control of Food Publicity and Promotions (February 18, 2011): This regulation regulates the promotion of food products.
+The regulation also regulates the transportation, distribution, and trade of food. - 4.
+Consumer Defense Law: Guarantees consumers' rights to quality goods and services at fair prices.
+The law applies to all private and public entities that import, export, manufacture, or distribute goods and services.
+It requires consumers to have sufficiently clear and complete information to make informed decisions about a product or service they purchase.
+The consumer defense law establishes inclusion of t product content information on a label (including price, in the local currency), and weights expressed in Standard International Units of Measurement (SI).
+This law also requires the labeling of GE content food.
+The law's provisions enforcement, especially the GE-related ones, has yet to occur - 5.
+Regulation for the Authorization and Control of Food Publicity and Promotions (February 18, 2011): Regulates the promotion of food products.
 It affects promotional events for established, new-to-market, and imported food products. - 6.
-Labeling Regulation (November 15, 2013): This regulation regulates processed food products' nutritional labeling, as well as GE-content information.
+Labeling Regulation (November 15, 2013): Regulates processed food products' nutritional labeling, as well as GE-content information.